 PPOL 225 Simulation in the Social and Policy Sciences (1)

 PPOL 230 MPP Integrative Core I: Advanced Methods and Cases in Public Policy (1)

 PPOL 231 MPP Integrative Core II: Master's Policy Report (MPR) Seminar (1)

 Two electives (relevant to policy issues and methods)

 Electives will be selected to deepen the student's knowledge of either analytic methods or a policy area of concentration and must be approved by the program director or advisor.
 In addition to taking classes on campus, Mills students can expand their academic experience by cross-registering for courses at institutions such as UC Berkeley.
 Students should be aware that graduate-level courses in a substantive policy area or advanced methods may have prerequisites.

 For full-time students in the two-year track, the minimum residency is three (3) semesters.
-For full-time accelerated 4+1-track students, the minimum residency is two (2) semesters.
+For full-time accelerated degree program students, the minimum residency is two (2) semesters.
 For part-time students in either track, residency requirements are pro-rated.